 - Social media marketing

-- Persuasion, argumentation, and advocacy
+- Persuasion and advocacy

 - Organizational leadership

-- Video and radio production
+- Video, radio production, and digital production

 - Public speaking and speech delivery